If you’re a nature lover, you might be familiar with the term “warning coloration.”

 The BugWeek Web Team has no ranching experience, so we can’t attest to the truth of that explanation.
 But it sounds plausible, and hopefully it helps you realize that these beautiful creatures are not a menace, but a natural wonder we can all enjoy – from a safe distance, of course.

-You can read more about velvet ants at this “Featured Creatures” document from the UF/IFAS Department of Entomology and Nematology.
+You can read more about velvet ants in this “Featured Creatures” document from the UF/IFAS Department of Entomology and Nematology.